Qovery/engine/tests/README.md

 * VAULT_TOKEN=<vault_token>

 ### TTL
-By default all deployed tests resources are tagged with a TTL, to be automatically cleaned with [Pleco](https://github.com/Qovery/pleco) if a test fail for some reasons.
+By default, all deployed tests resources are tagged with a TTL, to be automatically cleaned with [Pleco](https://github.com/Qovery/pleco) if a test fail for some reasons.

 This ttl is set by default to 1h, but you can override it with a `ttl` environment variable in seconds like: `ttl=7200`.

 ### Terraform dry run
 If you just want to render Terraform without applying changes, you can set `dry_run_deploy` environment variable to anything to enable it like `dry_run_deploy=true`.

+### Forced upgrade
+By default, helm charts are applied only when they do not exist or when they receive an update.

+During chart upgrade or atomic rollback, Terraform is not able to catch those changes and requires an upgrade.
+In order to perform it, you need the variable `forced_upgrade` to `true` to ensure everything is up to date.

+The advantage of having it set to `false` by default, is the deployment speed as only helm changes are applied, the drawback is you can't be 100% sure of what you've deployed is what you asked for on your infra.